gameman15/Register/README.md

 	-Fixed bug: Register closes if you try to redeem store credit -Fixed bug: Detail view find button doesn't work -Added exit button to detail view

+Version 1.3r6:
+	-Fixed bug: If there is store credit left over register will not issue new credit slip -Fixed bug: Item Lookup can sometimes result in the ticket stuck being blank until restart -Fixed bug: Scanning a UPC in item lookup results in a window popping up as if you were trying to check the item out -Fixed bug: Hitting "No" to adding a new customer has unexpected behavior -Added beep to More Than One found dialog to make it more noticeable